h4kuna/number-format/README.md

 ```

 #### Parameters for NumberFormat::enableExtendFormat()
-- mask: ['1 U'] mean 1 pattern for number and U is pattern for unit
+- mask: ['1 ⎵'] mean 1 pattern for number and ⎵ is pattern for unit
 - showUnit: [TRUE] mean show unit if number is empty
 - nbsp: [TRUE] mean replace white space in mask by \&nbsp